 For a detailed cost breakdown, see our guide on how much AI consulting actually costs.

-The ROI math is straightforward: If automation saves you 10 hours/week and your time is worth $100/hour, that's $4,000/month in recovered capacity — against $50/month in tools.
-Even with a $2,000 consulting engagement, you break even in less than three weeks.
+The ROI math is straightforward: If automation saves you 10 hours/week and your time is worth $100/hour, that's about $4,000/month in recovered capacity — against $20–$50/month in tools.
+Even with a $2,000 consulting engagement, you break even in well under a month.
+Want to estimate your own numbers?
+Use our free ROI calculator.

 Go DIY when: